Japan Accommodation Tax: Which Cities Levy It? Who Needs to Pay? How to Pay?

 – Under 6,000 JPY: Exempt

-Matsumoto City and Other Areas in Nagano Prefecture
+Matsumoto City and other areas of Nagano Prefecture

 – Under 6,000 JPY: Exempt